jacamo-lang/jacamo-lang.github.io/_pages/getting-started.md

 In this brief tutorial, you have learnt:

--   how to create a JaCaMo Project,
+-   how to create a JaCaMo Applications,

--   how the source code of the project is usually structured, and
+-   how the source code of the application is usually structured, and

 -   how to execute and see the current state of a JaCaMo application.